josephgodwinkimani/simple-ubuntu-server/README.md

 $ npm -v
 # Install Yarn v1
 $ npm install yarn -g
+# Deploy your NodeJS app
+$ rsync -chavzP -e 'ssh -p 8123' ~/Projects/deployer/ root@164.68.107.219:/var/www/mbuddyx.com
-# Deploy your NodeJS app and then install PM2 process manager that makes it possible to daemonize applications so that they will run in the background as a service
+# Install PM2 process manager that makes it possible to daemonize applications so that they will run in the background as a service
 $ npm install pm2@latest -g
 $ pm2 start build/app.js
 $ pm2 startup systemd